How to make chocolate Easter eggs

 For a professional-looking egg that has a lovely sheen and satisfying snap, it’s important to temper chocolate (opens in new tab) before setting it in the moulds.
 Moulds come in all shapes and sizes, read on to discover some of our best buys below.

-How to prepare to make an Easter egg
+How to prepare to make a chocolate Easter egg

 To clean chocolate moulds use a non-abrasive cloth and warm water.
 Once clean soft cotton wool is ideal to polish the mould to remove any moisture, dust, or grease.
 The shinier the mould, the shiner the chocolate will be when it comes out of it.